-We filter all water used in production of the vegan meals and purchase vegetables and staples from reputable sources including Lundberg Family Farms, Gold Mine Natural Food Company, and Veritable Vegetable.
+We filter all water used in production of the vegan meals and purchase vegetables and staples from reputable sources including Lundberg Family Farms, Gold Mine Natural Food Company and Veritable Vegetable.

 Since we are unable to cook separate meals for specific needs, we recommend that you bring any special foods you might need.
-Only kitchen staff is allowed in the food handling areas.

 Empowerment Through Education & Community